bobtsang/bobtsang.github.io/_posts/2020-04-28-Data-Warehousing.markdown

         - `model`: a data transformation, expressed in a single `SELECT` statement
         - dbt code is a combination of SQL and `Jinja`

+        > Because dbt is interpolating the locations of all of the models it generates, it allows users to easily create dev and prod environments and seamlessly transition between the two.

 - OLAP tier
   - XMLA: XML for analysis
   - MDX: MultiDimensional eXpressions